raghubirPrasad/fitpro/README.md

 - **Username Field**:
   - Only alphabets, numbers, and underscore allowed
   - Throws `SpecialCharacterException` if special characters (other than underscore) are entered
+- **Activity/Item/Habit Name Fields**:
+  - Only alphabets and numbers allowed (no special characters, no underscore)
+  - Throws `SpecialCharacterException` if special characters are entered

 ### General Validation:
 - **Empty field validation**: Prevents empty required fields (throws `InvalidInputException`)